opencog/sensory/opencog/atoms/irc/README.md

 What about the contents of a data stream?
 Say, users joining and leaving?
 How do we describe what the sensory stream might deliver?
 At open time?
 Inline with the stream?

+If you connect to data stream XYZ, here is the format of the messages data stream XYZ -- we can steal some of the old (ancein) web 3.0 ideas... e.g web DTD definitions DTD == Data Type Definition.
+It defines what flows on the data stream.

+However, we want to do this only for sensory I/O. For transformations of streams, done with RuleLinks, the xform can be gotten by examining the RuleLink & FilterLink directly.

+For a chain of steps, we want an inference engine that says: "after perceiving sensory info of type DTD and applying a sequence of transforms given by RuleLinks, we can infer that the output type is a DTD of type foo.
+And motor action controller will accept DTD's of exactly type foo, and so it is possible to hook up this entire processing chain. i.e. it is 'parsable'".

+So we want to describe inputs and outputs as disjuncts and allow LG style parsing to determine what the syntactically valid hookups are.

 ```
 	(Section
 		(Item "This is what channel JOIN messages are like")